philc/book-notes/psychology/principles - ray dalio.md

 * The third phase of life
   * "In the third and last phase of life, when others no longer depend on us and we no longer have to work, we are free to savor life."
-    * Would moving from phase 2 to 3 make me happy, or sorrowful?
     * His framing of "work as a game" makes it possible to still enjoy and be amazing at work until you die.
 The difference in phase 3 is you want to afford yourself the luxury of getting out of the critical path and not be essential, because this affords you greater latitude in your